 We know STP has been a tense long journey over the last few years, especially to payroll managers and accountants, but we’re nearly there.
 Stay strong guys.

+Of course we believe HeroPay payroll is the best STP solution for small and medium businesses.
 If you’re using HeroPay Payroll, then STP compliance will be automatically rolled out for you.
 At Employment Hero, we have been working hard to implement STP to meet the ATO’s specifications and this blog will give you all the insights you need on how it works.